Brad Stevens: NCAA tournament

-For their season, the Bulldogs were ranked 8th in the final pre-NCAA tournament Coaches' Poll and 11th in the corresponding AP Poll.
-On Selection Sunday, the Bulldogs were seeded fifth in the West regional of the NCAA tournament and given a first-round match up with twelfth seeded UTEP on March 18.
+For their season, the Bulldogs were ranked eighth in the final pre-NCAA tournament Coaches' Poll and 11th in the corresponding AP Poll.
+On Selection Sunday, the Bulldogs were seeded fifth in the West regional of the NCAA tournament and given a first-round match-up with twelfth-seeded UTEP on March 18.

 Many basketball commentators picked UTEP to pull the upset, and at halftime it looked like they might be right, as UTEP led 33–27.
 Stevens made a number of halftime adjustments, and the Bulldogs came out firing on all cylinders in the second half.
 The team dominated the second half and won the game 77–59.
-Butler next faced off with thirteenth seeded Murray State.
+Butler next faced off with 13th-seeded Murray State.
 The game was close throughout, but Butler emerged victorious 54–52 when Hayward deflected a Murray State pass into the back court with less than five seconds on the clock.
 The win gave Stevens the first Sweet Sixteen appearance of his career.

 On March 25, 2010, Butler faced top-seeded Syracuse.
 The Bulldogs got off to a good start, jumping out to a 12–1 lead and a 35–25 halftime advantage.
 Syracuse rallied in the second half, taking its first lead of the game, 40–39, off a Wes Johnson three-pointer.
 Stevens called timeout and Butler regained the lead on its next possession, stopping the run.
-At the 5:32 mark, Syracuse got a rare fast break opportunity that ended with a dunk and 54–50 lead.
+At the 5:32 mark, Syracuse got a rare fast-break opportunity that ended with a dunk and 54–50 lead.
 Stevens again called time out and re-focused the team.
 Butler responded by holding Syracuse scoreless for the next five minutes, taking a 60–54 lead with 0:59 to go.
 Butler held on to win 63–59, advancing to the Elite Eight for the first time in school history.